Create index in MongoDB

 After executing the command, the following output will be shown:

-1. numIndexesBefore: It shows that how many indexes are there before the command is executed.
-Note that each collection has the _id field which also counts as a Field value to the index.
-As the _id index field is part of the collection when it is created so that the value of numIndexesBefore is 1.
+1. numIndexesBefore: It shows how many indexes are there before the command is executed.
+Note that each collection has the _id field, which also counts as a Field value to the index, as the _id index field is part of the collection when it is created, so that the value of numIndexesBefore is 1.

-3. The “ok: 1” explains the new index is successfully added to the collection.
+3. The “ok: 1” explains that the new index has been successfully added to the collection.

 db.car.getIndexes()